The Common Program of the People's Republic of China 1949-1954

 It's important to note that varying conditions produced different results and experiences.
 What held true for large-scale, modern industries in Shanghai might not have applied to smaller, decentralized producers even within the same city, let alone those in other cities, regions, and industries.

-Wen (2021) Page 132 1,000 yuan [old RMB]
+Wen (2021) Page 132

 Socialist transformation involved a two-pronged approach: politically debasing the bourgeoisie while simultaneously leveraging their economic contributions.
 However, "bourgeoisie" was a politically ambiguous term given the vast diversity among China's millions of manufacturers and merchants, both large and small.
 The government promised to employ all staff from private management, aiming to utilize their skills and experience.
-Yet, at the same time, it labeled them as capitalists subject to class transformation.
+Yet, at the same time, it labelled them as capitalists subject to class transformation.
 This created controversy, as official paternalistic measures failed to meet the diverse needs and expectations of these so-called capitalists.
 The arbitrary designation and stigmatization of bourgeois status were hardly welcomed by industrialists and businessmen.

 In 1953, the CCP adopted the principle of peaceful redemption for private businesses.
+This compensation was never intended as a payment equal to value lost, but to confirm that the capitalists would retain their place within the category of the people and be included in the socialist project.
 This policy was influenced by Lenin's theory of state capitalism and the Soviet Union's New Economic Policy.
 It also aligned with Chinese nationalism and the urgent need to establish an independent and comprehensive industrial system.
 Globally, it was common for governments in developing nations to play a dominant role in economic resource integration and industrialization.
 This objective resonated with most Chinese industrialists and businessmen, many of whom actively participated in the debate and supported the national goal of industrialization.
 With their technical expertise and rich managerial experience, many entrepreneurs were eager to contribute to economic construction.

-The campaign was designed to combat the so-called five poisons: bribery, fax evasion, theft of state property, cheating on govemment contracts, and stealing state economic information.
+The Five-Anti campaign was directed against the industrial and commercial bourgeoisie who were asserted to be responsible for the rapid spread of corruption in government.
 The Five-Antis campaign transcended mere bureaucratic problem-solving, instead creating a powerful symbolic contrast.
 It juxtaposed the unethical pursuit of private gain against actions that prioritized public and national interests.
 By classifying five distinct offenses together, the campaign forged a cohesive mental image with significant practical repercussions.
+On January 5, 1952, Zhou Enlai stated

 This grouping meant that relatively lesser wrongdoings, such as "bribery" and "stealing or cheating government property," were addressed with the same severity as more serious offenses like "stealing or cheating economic information."
 This symbolic linkage implied that a crime like bribery could be connected to an international or even counterrevolutionary context, justifying severe penalties, including the "deposition" of offenders.